Skip to Main Content

 Add items via Cite It!

-Use the Cite It! bookmark to add links to websites, videos and other digital content you find on the internet.
-For example, you can add items found on Amazon or another website that you want the library to purchase, or add links to content such as YouTube that you want your students to watch.
+Use Cite It! to add links content you find on the internet.
+For example, you can add items found on Amazon or another website that you want the library to purchase, or add links to free content, such as YouTube, that you want your students to watch.

 Install Cite It!

-• drag and drop to browser bookmarks bar to install.
+Drag and drop to browser bookmarks bar to install.
+Note: The bookmarklet does not work on all websites.

 screenshot of cite it button

-Collection - add previously saved items from your collection.
+Add from favorites - add saved items from Favorites.

 Tags